Coldplay: Philanthropy

-Coldplay have also contributed to the Plastic Oceans Album by Artists' Project Earth, the record was released on 20 February 2018 at the Ocean Plastics Crisis Summit in London, raising awareness and funds to counter plastic pollution.
-Under the pseudonym Los Unidades, the band made Global Citizen – EP 1 available on the same year, with royalties being directed to the organization's efforts of education and advocacy towards the end of extreme poverty.
-In 2020, they released a music video for "Trouble In Town", inspired by George Orwell's Animal Farm (1944), and donated all proceeds from streaming and publishing to the Innocence Project and the African Children's Feeding Scheme.
-Coldplay declared support to the Ocean Cleanup project as well, sponsoring two watercrafts that collect plastic from polluted rivers before it reaches the sea in Malaysia.
-As part of the band's efforts to make touring more sustainable, they announced a partnership with One Tree Planted, funding a tree for every ticket sold at Music of the Spheres World Tour through a global reforestation agreement.
-According to a report published by The Times, they donated over £2.1 million to environmental causes through their J Van Mars Foundation during 2021.
+In 2017, Coldplay made a donation of undisclosed value to the Centre for Cancer Immunology at University of Southampton, the first and only centre dedicated to cancer immunology research in the United Kingdom.
+The organisation reunited cancer scientists worldwide to enable the development of clinical trials and lifesaving drugs.
+In the following year, the band contributed to the Plastic Oceans Album from Artists' Project Earth, which was released on 20 February at London's Ocean Plastics Crisis Summit to raise awareness and funds to counter plastic pollution.
+Still in 2018, they made Global Citizen – EP 1 available under the pseudonym Los Unidades, with royalties being directed to the institution's endeavours of education and advocacy towards the end of extreme poverty.

+In 2020, the music video of "Trouble in Town" was inspired by George Orwell's Animal Farm (1944) and had all of its proceeds from streaming and publishing donated to Innocence Project and the African Children's Feeding Scheme.
+Coldplay pledged support to the Ocean Cleanup as well, sponsoring two watercrafts that collect plastic from polluted rivers in Malaysia.
+According to The Times, the band donated more than £2.1 million to environmental causes through their J Van Mars Foundation in 2021.
+As part of their efforts to make touring sustainable, they collaborated with One Tree Planted to fund a tree per ticket at the Music of the Spheres World Tour.
+Following their first Indonesia concert in 2023, Coldplay announced the renewal of their Ocean Cleanup alliance, with a new watercraft being deployed in Jakarta.
+In 2024, it was revealed that 10% of the proceeds from their Wembley Stadium and Craven Park performances would be donated to Music Venue Trust next year, helping grassroots venues and artists in the United Kingdom.